dlozanob/My-Notes/SAA-C03.md

 Uses the SMB (Server Message Block) network file sharing protocol.
 Which allows applications and users to read/write files on remote servers.

-Offers the advantage to provide a server with the minimum requiremens to act as a file-sharing system instead of an edge-performance machine.
+Offers the advantage to provide a server with the minimum requirements to act as a file-sharing system instead of an edge-performance machine.

 ![alt text](image-44.png)